freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-20.md

 tests:
   - text: There should be an `img` element right above the second `section` element's closing tag.
     testString: assert( $('section')[1].lastElementChild.nodeName === 'IMG' );
-  - text: The new image either does not have an `alt` attribute or it is not set to a non-blank value.
+  - text: The new image either does not have an `alt` attribute.
 Check that there is a space after the opening tag's name and/or there are spaces before all attribute names.
-    testString: assert($('section')[1].lastElementChild.getAttribute('alt') );
+    testString: assert($('section')[1].lastElementChild.hasAttribute('alt') );
-  - text: The new image should have an `alt` value of `A slice of lasagna on a plate.` Make sure the `alt` attribute's value is surrounded with quotes.
+  - text: The new image should have an `alt` value of `A slice of lasagna on a plate.` Make sure the `alt` attribute's value is surrounded with quotation marks.
     testString: assert( $('section')[1].lastElementChild.getAttribute('alt').replace(/\s+/g, ' ').match(/A slice of lasagna on a plate\.?/i) );
+  - text: The new image does not have an `src` attribute.
+Check that there is a space after the opening tag's name and/or there are spaces before all attribute names.
+    testString: assert($('section')[1].lastElementChild.hasAttribute('src') );
   - text: The new image should have an `src` value of `https://bit.ly/fcc-lasagna`.
-Make sure the `src` attribute's value is surrounded with quotes.
+Make sure the `src` attribute's value is surrounded with quotation marks.
     testString: assert( $('section')[1].lastElementChild.getAttribute('src') === 'https://bit.ly/fcc-lasagna');
   - text: Although you have set the new image's `src` to the correct URL, it is recommended to always surround the value of an attribute with quotation marks.
     testString: assert( !/\<img\s+.+\s+src\s*=\s*https:\/\/bit\.ly\/fcc-lasagna/.test(code) );